About Repair the World

 Repair the World (Repair) mobilizes Jews and their communities to take action to pursue a just world.
 We believe that service in support of social change is vital to a flourishing Jewish community and an inspired Jewish life.
 By 2030, Repair will inspire and catalyze one million acts of service towards repairing the world.

-- Meet monthly and quarterly benchmarks and goals, based on activity with prospects/donors and dollars raised, with the goal of raising at least $300,000 annually.
+- Meet monthly, quarterly, and annual benchmarks and goals, based on activity with prospects/donors and dollars raised.

-- Establish and maintain ongoing donor and prospect relationships by phone/Zoom, written communication, and personal contact.
+- Conduct cultivation meetings, and maintain ongoing donor and prospect relationships by phone/Zoom, written communication, and personal contact.

-- Serve as an enthusiastic and well-informed spokesperson for Repair the World at conferences and events.
+- Serve as an enthusiastic and well-informed spokesperson for Repair the World at events and conferences.

 Required Experience and Skills

-- Superior interpersonal and communication skills, and the ability to present to and communicate with diverse audiences.
+- Superior interpersonal and communication skills, excellent writing skills, and the ability to inspire, present to, and communicate with diverse audiences.

-- Ability to seize opportunities, set strategic goals, manage multiple time-sensitive projects simultaneously, and thrive in both an independent and team-driven environment.
+- Ability to seize opportunities, take initiative, set strategic goals, manage multiple time-sensitive projects simultaneously, and thrive in both an independent and team-driven environment.

-- A sophisticated understanding of the Jewish community’s philanthropic landscape in the US.
+- An understanding of the Jewish community’s philanthropic landscape in the US.

 How to Apply

 Please submit your resume and a thoughtful and concise cover letter here.
-The position is remote with a preference for candidates in New York City or the Bay Area, and will also consider candidates from any of Repair’s communities (Atlanta, Baltimore, Bay Area, Boston, Chicago, Cleveland, Denver, Detroit, Los Angeles, New York City, Miami, Pittsburgh).
+The position is remote with a preference for candidates in New York City, and will also consider candidates from any of Repair’s communities (Atlanta, Baltimore, Bay Area, Boston, Chicago, Cleveland, Denver, Detroit, Los Angeles, New York City, Miami, Pittsburgh).

 Repair the World Equal Employment Opportunity Statement